0xHamy/markdown-moment/README.md

 - [ ] When doing a section, the sidebar should only show chapters & sections for that module
 	- [ ] Each module can be done any time and they will have its own progress bar that will show on course review page
 - [ ] Add dim mode to create an overlay on site for night mode
-- [ ] Create search & filter for courses so that you can search for courses by name & filter them by one or multiple topics & by default show only English courses but add options to show courses in other languages
+- [ ] Create search & filter for courses so that you can search for courses by name & filter them by one or multiple topics & by language
 	- [ ] Create the same course in French
-	- [ ] Ensure it works
+	- [ ] Ensure language switch works
+- [ ] Modify `academy/course/1/info/` to show course_id instead of 1
+	- [ ] Modify the page and correct all stylings
+	- [ ] Remove the x/close icon and functionality
+	- [ ] ensure the page is responsive

 ---